Do you have a question concerning our flight instruction? Perhaps we can answer it for you on-line.

 You can apply for a student pilot certificate if you are at least 16 years old.
 When you're 17, you can apply for a private pilot certificate.
 There is no maximum age limit because its health and not age that determines a person's ability to fly well.

 The Federal Aviation Administration (FAA) requires everyone who wants to be a Private Pilot to pass a routine medical exam every two years, five if you are under 40 on the day of the examination.
 This requirement ensures that pilots do not have medical problems which could interfere with their ability to fly safely.
 Allowances are made for many physical limitations.
-For example, glasses and contact lenses are perfectly acceptable.
+Vision must be at least 20/40 for near and distant vision with or without corrective lenses (for Class 3 medical).
+You must be able to perceive those colors necessary for the safe performance of flying tasks.
+If you have ANY condition which you think may prevent you from flying, we highly recommend you take the medical prior to beginning flight training to assure you qualify; most likely you will.

 The physical exam can be obtained from one of many FAA-designated physicians.
-If you're planning to learn to fly, it's advisable to complete the physical exam early in your flight training to assure you qualify.

 There is one exception.
 If you are training for the Sport Pilot Certificate, a medical is not required.

 **All US born and naturalized citizens must show proof of citizenship prior to beginning training towards a rating, ie: Sport, Recreational, Private, Instrument, etc. This may be a valid US passport, original birth certificate or original US Naturalization certificate and government issued photo ID.

-| Back to the Top |
+Back to the Top

 Are there any TSA requirements for flight training for US citizens?

 Yes.
-Before you begin flight training, you must show proof of US citizenship.| Back to the Top |
+Before you begin flight training, you must show proof of US citizenship.

 How do I obtain permission for flight training in the US if I am not a US citizen?

-You must apply for an M1 visa in order enter the US for the purpose of vocational training in the US if not a citizen.
-In addition to the proper visa, you must first receive TSA authorization prior to any flight training in the US for certain ratings.| Back to the Top |
+In addition to the proper visa, you must first receive TSA authorization prior to any flight training in the US for certain ratings.

-| Back to the Top |
+Back to the Top

-| Back to the Top |
+Back to the Top

 Where is the best place to learn to fly?

 There are several types of flight-training schools across the country.
 Choosing the right one for you depends on your specific needs and reasons for learning to fly.
+Mid Island Air is approved by the FAA to operate as a Part 141 and Part 61 flight school.
 Most flight training programs use a mixture of audiovisuals, textbooks, and workbooks designed for ground training.
 You may receive your ground instruction from your certified flight instructor (CFI) individually or as part of a ground training class.
-Certified flight instructors have been specially trained and examined by the FAA to ensure that all of your training is the safest and most effective possible.| Back to the Top |
+Certified flight instructors have been specially trained and examined by the FAA to ensure that all of your training is the safest and most effective possible.

 Deciding to learn to fly is obviously the first step and often the most difficult one.
 Before you make the big decision to take flying lessons, you may want to experience flying in a small plane.
 Once you've viewed your community from the perspective of a general aviation aircraft and felt the sensation of flight, you'll be HOOKED ON FLYING.